Malaysian Malay

-Malaysian Malay (Bahasa Melayu Malaysia) or Malaysian (Bahasa Malaysia)endonymically known as Standard Malay (Bahasa Melayu piawai) or simply Malay (Bahasa Melayu, abbreviated to BM)is a standardized form of the Malay language used in Malaysia and also used in Singapore and Brunei (as opposed to the variety used in Indonesia, which is referred to as the "Indonesian" language).
+Malaysian Malay (Bahasa Melayu Malaysia) or Malaysian (Bahasa Malaysia)endonymically known as Standard Malay (Bahasa Melayu Baku or Bahasa Melayu Piawai) or simply Malay (Bahasa Melayu, abbreviated to BM)is a standardized form of the Malay language used in Malaysia and also used in Singapore and Brunei (as opposed to the variety used in Indonesia, which is referred to as the "Indonesian" language).
 Malaysian Malay is standardized from the Johor–Riau dialect of Malay, particularly a branch spoken in the state of Johor south of the Malay Peninsula.
 It is spoken by much of the Malaysian population, although most learn a vernacular Malay dialect or another native language first.

 Terminology

 In Malaysia

 Article 152 of Malaysia's Constitution as drafted in 1957 (revised in 1963) merely mentions "Malay" (Bahasa Melayu) as the designation of its "national language" without any further definition, but the term bahasa Malaysia (lit.
 'Malaysian language') is used in official contexts from time to time.
 The latter term was endorsed by Tunku Abdul Rahman during his premiership.

 The exact wording of either names above can be politically contentious.
 Between 1986 during Mahathir Mohamad's tenure and 2007, the term bahasa Malaysia was replaced by "bahasa Melayu"; even in 1999 the Dewan Bahasa dan Pustaka rejected the publication of some short stories as the preface to the publication used the term bahasa Malaysia instead of bahasa Melayu.
 In 2007, to recognize that Malaysia is composed of many ethnic groups (and not only the ethnic Malays), the term bahasa Malaysia became the government's preferred designation for the national language.
 The Ministry of Education's official communications used bahasa Malaysia from 2011 to 2015 but has preferred bahasa Melayu in its syllabi as of 2023.